Tummy Tuck vs Liposuction: Which Is Right for You? (Updated 2026)

 When To Consider a Tummy Tuck

 A tummy tuck (abdominoplasty) is a more comprehensive operation that removes excess skin, repairs muscle separation (diastasis recti), and refines the abdominal profile.
-Key points include:
+I describe it as a procedure that removes excess skin, repairs muscle separation when needed, and refines the abdominal profile through a horizontal lower abdominal incision.
+It usually requires general anesthesia and involves a more substantial recovery than liposuction.

 Because it addresses both skin and muscle laxity, a tummy tuck delivers transformative results that go beyond fat removal—creating a firmer, smoother, and more contoured midsection.